-Editing theses and dissertations written by non-native speakers of English
+Editing theses and dissertations written in English by non-native speakers

-To explore the problems and dilemmas associated with the editing of non-native-English student texts, to clarify the editor’s responsibilities and role, and to acquire or consolidate techniques for this specialist type of editing.
+Purpose: To explore the problems and quandaries associated with the editing of non-native-English student texts, to clarify the editor’s responsibilities and role, and to acquire or consolidate techniques for this specialist type of editing.

-, based in the Netherlands, is an authors’ editor and translator for Dutch academics and scientists, who also teaches scientific and academic English.
+About the facilitator: Netherlands-based Joy Burrough-Boenisch is an authors’ editor and translator for Dutch academics and scientists who has taught scientific and academic English to PhD and master's students.
 Originally a geographer, she learnt to edit in Sabah (Malaysia) and Australia and has worked as an in-house and freelance copyeditor.
-Her interest in second-language interference and non-native English led her to help found the Society of English-Native-Speaking Editors in the Netherlands and to do a PhD in applied linguistics, on Dutch scientific English.
-Her many academic and professional publications include contributions to the book Supporting Research Writing: Roles and challenges in multilingual settings
+Her interest in second-language interference and non-native English led her to help found SENSE (the Society of English-language professionals in the Netherlands) and to do a PhD in applied linguistics, on Dutch scientific English.
+She has various academic and professional publications to her name.